5 Secured Business Credit Cards That Report to D&B

 It is basically a secured credit card option that will help you build your credit history and strengthen your business credit report and scores.
 It reports payments to D&B and the SBFE.
 There is no personal guarantee requirement for the owner(s).

-It’s secured with your Divvy account, so the balance in the account is your credit limit.
+It’s secured with your account, so the balance in the account is your credit limit.
 There is no minimum required – you can deposit as little as you want.

 It is definitely useful for getting a business credit account reporting and building your business credit score.
-Divvy also makes it really easy to create (or take away) employee expense accounts with pre-defined limits.
+They also makes it really easy to create (or take away) employee expense accounts with pre-defined limits.

 Since they report payments to Dun & Bradstreet and the SBFE, it’s still a good option to build your business credit.

-Try Divvy
+Try BILL

-Even better, Nav just announced the upcoming release of their new business charge card.
+The second way is with Nav’s charge card.
 It’s designed with the purpose of building business credit.
 While it will not report to the personal credit bureaus, it will report to the Small Business Finance Exchange (SBFE).

 This is important because the SBFE is a source of information for the business credit reporting agencies that issue business credit reports.